gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/qemu/install.md

 ## Overview

-The **GNU ARM Eclipse QEMU** is a fork of the public open-source [QEMU](http://wiki.qemu.org/Main_Page) project, customised for more support of Cortex-M cores, and a better integration with the **GNU ARM QEMU Debugging** plug-in.
+The **GNU MCU Eclipse QEMU** is a fork of the public open-source [QEMU](http://wiki.qemu.org/Main_Page) project, customised for more support of Cortex-M cores, and a better integration with the **GNU ARM QEMU Debugging** plug-in.

 ## Download

-All **GNU ARM Eclipse QEMU** versions are available from the [GitHub Releases](https://github.com/gnuarmeclipse/qemu/releases) page.
+All **GNU MCU Eclipse QEMU** versions are available from the [GitHub Releases](https://github.com/gnu-mcu-eclipse/qemu/releases) page.

 ![The QEMU Releases page]({{ site.baseurl }}/assets/images/2015/github-gae-qemu-release-2-3.png)

 ## Install

-The details of installing the **GNU ARM Eclipse QEMU** on various platforms are presented below, for each platform.
+The details of installing the **GNU MCU Eclipse QEMU** on various platforms are presented below, for each platform.

 ### Windows

-For user convenience, the Windows versions of **GNU ARM Eclipse QEMU** are packed as Windows setup wizards.
-Go to the [GitHub Releases](https://github.com/gnuarmeclipse/qemu/releases) page and download the latest version named like:
+For user convenience, the Windows versions of **GNU MCU Eclipse QEMU** are packed as Windows setup wizards.
+Go to the [GitHub Releases](https://github.com/gnu-mcu-eclipse/qemu/releases) page and download the latest version named like:

 * `gnuarmeclipse-qemu-win32-2.2.92-201504041652-dev-setup.exe`
 * `gnuarmeclipse-qemu-win64-2.2.92-201504041652-dev-setup.exe`